 Starting a bar is one of the most lucrative business ideas one can have.
 You have endless options, and the ability to make your bar completely your own.
 While opening a bar can be fun, rewarding, and profitable, there's a lot that goes on behind the scenes before you start to turn a profit.
+It can be even more grueling than learning how to ship wine, though both may come in handy if you're getting into the wine world.

 Unfortunately, you're not going to immediately open your bar and rake in thousands.
 Oftentimes, it takes months–sometimes years–to see a significant return on investment.
 However, this doesn't mean that owning a bar isn't profitable.